Helenology/Research_Toolbox/Academic_Phrasing.md

 **🚩 总起介绍前人的工作：**
 - The limited scalability of interior point methods has `inspired a recent ﬂurry of work` on ﬁrst-order methods.
 - `A line of recent research pursues` calculation of principal components under error minimization.
+- As shown in Fig. 1, `a wealth of research is dedicated to` the applications of diffusion models in diverse medical imaging scenarios.
+- Since diffusion models have recently received significant attention from the research community, the literature is experiencing `a large influx of` contributions in this direction.

 **🚩 批评前人的工作：**
 - PCA is arguably the most widely used statistical tool for data analysis and dimensionality reduction today.
 However, its brittleness with respect to grossly corrupted observations often `puts its validity in jeopardy` – a single grossly corrupted entry in M could render the estimated L arbitrarily far from the true L0.

+**🚩 吹捧自己的工作：**
+- The data augmentation step makes the procedure `immune to overfitting`, so that the resulting prediction...

 # Methodology